-“For a few months I had been experiencing loss of appetite, weight gain as well as bloating and back pain.
+For a few months I had been experiencing loss of appetite and weight gain as well as bloating and back pain.

-“When I eventually managed to get a doctors appointment, I was given a blood test, this came back clear.
+When I eventually managed to get a doctor’s appointment, I was given a blood test, this came back clear.
 But I knew something was wrong.
 After about two months of ringing and hassling, I was finally given a scan which showed evidence of abnormal growth.
 I underwent a hysterectomy as I had been diagnosed with ovarian cysts previously.
-The tumour removed was described by the surgeon as the size of a 36week pregnancy.
+The tumour removed was described by the surgeon as the size of a 36-week pregnancy.

-“No one ever mentioned cancer, but as is practice the tumour was sent for testing.
-I received a letter in the post saying I had cancer and given a number at another NHS trust to ring to organise my own oncology appointment.
-I was obviously devastated, this wasn’t in my plan.
-It was at this point I met the most fabulous Oncology team, who have supported throughout my treatment, I can’t praise them enough.
+No one ever mentioned cancer, but as is standard practice the tumour was sent for testing.
+I then received a letter in the post saying I had cancer and given a number at another NHS trust to ring to organise my own oncology appointment.
+I was obviously devastated and very frightened, this wasn’t in my plan.
+It was at this point I met the most fabulous oncology team, who have supported me throughout my treatment, I can’t praise them enough.

-“My first round of chemotherapy wasn’t a success so treatment moved to plan B, Marie underwent debulking surgery in July 2015, and in a tragic twist of fate 10 days later her spleen ruptured.”
+My first round of chemotherapy wasn’t a success and in July 2015 I underwent more surgery and in a tragic twist of fate 10 days later my spleen ruptured.

-“I am a strong person and I just get on with it, friends and colleagues have commented ‘Why you?’ and my response has been why not me?
+“I am a strong person and I just get on with it, friends and colleagues have commented ‘Why you?’ and my response has been ‘why not me?’

-“The treatment has hugely impacted on my family, we were in the process of planning the next stage of our lives, house move and children leaving home.
-“My daughter had just started university, when I was diagnosed and my son was only 15.
+The treatment has had a huge impacted on my family, we were in the process of planning the next stage of our lives, moving to a new house, and the children leaving home.

-“It’s been hard for them to watch their mum go through all the treatment.
+My daughter had just started university when I was diagnosed, and my son was only 15.
+It’s been hard for them to watch their mum go through all the treatment.

-“It was particular hard to lose my hair, in some ways it was harder than the treatment.”
+It was particularly hard to lose my hair, in some ways it was harder than the treatment.
 Children don’t want to be asked ‘What’s wrong with your Mum?’
 Hair loss is that visible sign.

-“My husband has been my rock and has managed to maintain a stressful job throughout all the treatment.
+My husband has been my rock and has managed to maintain a stressful job throughout all the treatment.
 I think that sometimes with all the support offered to the person suffering from cancer many forget about the immediate family and the impact this has on them.”

-As Marie and her family look back on the last few years, Marie admitted that Christmas can be a hard time.
-“As the nights get darker, it’s harder remain positive and optimistic.
+As the family look back on the last few years, Marie admits that Christmas can be a hard time.
+“As the nights get darker, it’s harder to remain positive and optimistic.
 But we just get on with it and have as normal a family life as possible.”